 It definitely varies depending on what age group or what setting you want to provide support in.
 For me, growing up, I didn’t have any examples of female Latina engineers.
 So I make it a case to go to at least three to four schools a year and talk to students and tell them, “Hey, there is other job options for you out there.”

 You are the Hispanic professional female for those young girls.

 Yeah, it feels a bit like it’s my calling in life to get it out there and expose people to it.
 It’s my duty to give back to communities that don’t really have those experiences.
 I’m definitely lucky because a lot of my peers from high school have gone into a professional careers and come back to the community to share their experiences.

 My high school has an alumni association and they put together scholarships for students who are graduating and moving on to college.
 It’s a really tight-knit community ‘cause my school, when I was there it was a mostly Latino high school.
 It’s a big family you come back to and you donate your money to make sure these kids have scholarships to go to college.
 One thing that I love about my community is how resilient it is.
 They go through a lot to put food on the table, but every day they keep getting better.

 As a working female engineer, has the work environment changed towards women since you started working?

 There’s a definite push to hire more females.
-With that being said a lot of female engineers are just getting into the profession.
-They’re all young engineers, so it creates kind of a weird work dynamic where all of the higher level engineers, like the senior engineers, are males, and those guys are your bosses.
+With that being said a lot of female engineers are just getting into the profession, they’re all young engineers, so it creates a weird work dynamic where all of the senior engineers are males.
 Even though there are more girls now, all of the girls are working under the men.

 Do you think women bring different qualities to the engineering field compared to men?